Methylthioninium chloride (Methylene blue) intravenous for adults

 Important information

-• The National Poisons Information Centre (NPIC) must be contacted before using this drug
+• Advise contact with the National Poisons Information Centre (NPIC) before using this drug

 • Unlicensed preparation